Designer | Consultant | Speaker

 Marie Chieppo is a native plant designer and horticulturalist who works with nature to create beautiful landscapes with maximum function for living organisms.
 For 23 years she has incorporated thousands of native plants in residential, commercial and public settings.

 Marie has a Masters in Public Health degree which led her to her position as the researcher for the Editor in Chief at the New England Journal of Medicine.
-In the realization that being outdoors was where she desire to be, she became a Master Gardener in 1999.
+In the realization that being outdoors was where she desires to be, she became a Master Gardener in 1999.

 Sustainable Gardening Methods